Debug GitLab CI/CD Pipelines with Metasploit

 [*] Started reverse TCP handler on 192.168.15.22:4444

-For the exemplification of this technique, a simple pipeline like the one below can be used to attest the functionality and capabilities described on this document.
+For demonstrating this technique, a simple pipeline like the one below can be used to attest the functionality and capabilities described in this document.
 Add the following file to your repository, commit and push it.

 stages: